-Problem Procedure Computer does not boot from Hard Disk Drive Check to see whether there is a disc in the optical disc drive - if so remove it and try to start the computer again.
-If this has no effect, check the Boot Priority Options setting within the TOSHIBA System Settings.
-Slow performance The files on the Hard Disk Drive may be fragmented - in this instance you should run the disk Defragmentation utility to check the condition of your files and the Hard Disk Drive.
+Problem Procedure Slow performance The files on the HDD may be fragmented - in this instance you should run the disk Defragmentation utility to check the condition of your files and the HDD.
 Please refer to the operating system's documentation or online Help File for further information on operating and using the Defragmentation utility.
-As a last resort you should reformat the Hard Disk Drive and then reload the operating system and all other files and data.
+As a last resort you should reformat the HDD and then reload the operating system and all other files and data.
 If you are still unable to resolve the problem, contact TOSHIBA Support.